 If you’re still employed and your employer hasn’t dropped your healthcare program then your open enrollment period is about to begin.
 There is where you get to change your healthcare options that will be in place for the next year.
 If your company offers a flexible savings account, also known as an FSA, this is also the time for you to select how much money you would like to contribute to that account for the next year.

 From working within Human Resources, I realize that many people don’t understand how the whole flexible spending account thing works and how it can benefit you.
 You won’t be a part of that group after this post.
 If you want the short, short version then it’s simple: money for healthcare or dependent care expenses is deducted on a pre-tax basis thereby reducing your taxable income.
 Now you may go.
 For those who want to understand how it works, read on.

 A dependent care FSA allows you to pay the cost of out-of-pocket child care expenses for dependents under the age of 13.
-Dependent care FSA funds can also be used to pay for elder care expenses for older dependents incapable for self-care as long as they are your dependent.
+Dependent care FSA funds can also be used to pay for eldercare expenses for older dependents incapable of self-care as long as they are your dependent.
 The annual maximum is set at $5,000 per household ($2,500 if married and not filing a joint tax return) and funds are available as they are contributed.
-You can use these funds for things like daycare, pre-school, babysitters and home health workers.
+You can use these funds for things like daycare, pre-school, babysitters, and home health workers.
 Read IRS Publication 503 for more information on that.